BlackTechWarrior/WordToNumberConverter/README.md

 # Word to Number Converter

-A C++ application that converts numbers written in English words to their numerical representation.
+A C++ program that converts numbers written in English words to their numerical representation.
 This parser handles standard numbers, fractions, decimals, and negative numbers with support for magnitudes up to billions.

 ## Features